OmicEra/OmicLearn/README.md

 🟢  <a href="https://omiclearn.com" target="_blank"> OmicLearn.com </a>

-This is a online version hosted by streamlit using free cloud resources.
-Use the local installation to use your own hardware.
+This is an online version hosted by streamlit using free cloud resources, which might have limited performance.
+Use the local installation to run OmicLearn on your own hardware.

 ## Local Installation & Running

 ### One-click Installation

-You can use the one-click installer to locally install OmicLearn as an application.
+You can use the one-click installer to install OmicLearn as an application locally.
 Click on one of the links below to download the latest release for:

 [**Windows**](https://github.com/OmicEra/OmicLearn/releases/latest/download/omiclearn_gui_installer_windows.exe), [**macOS**](https://github.com/OmicEra/OmicLearn/releases/latest/download/omiclearn_gui_installer_macos.pkg), [**Linux**](https://github.com/OmicEra/OmicLearn/releases/latest/download/omiclearn_gui_installer_linux.deb)